... Skip to main content

 Murder Lawyer Toronto

-Defending Murder Charges in Toronto, Brampton, Newmarket and Milton
+Defending Murder Charges in Toronto, Brampton, Newmarket, Milton, Hamilton and Barrie

 In Canada there is no charge more serious than an allegation of murder or manslaughter.
 Homicide offences, including first-degree murder, second-degree murder and manslaughter can attract lengthy jail sentences including the potential for life in prison.
-Clients facing murder or manslaughter charges need to very carefully consider the lawyer they want to hire to assist them with this most serious of matters.
+Clients facing murder or manslaughter charges need to carefully consider the lawyer they want to hire.

-Our lawyers have defended murder charges in all corners of the province and often appear in courts across the GTA in addition to the Toronto courthouses including Newmarket, Oshawa, Brampton, and Milton.
+Our lawyers have defended murder charges in all corners of the province and often appear in courts across the GTA in addition to the Toronto courthouses including Newmarket, Oshawa, Brampton, Milton, Hamilton, and Barrie.

 Given Daniel Brown's extensive experience in murder cases, he is also frequently sought out by the media to comment on other high-profile trials currently before the courts.
 Follow the links below to view some of his interviews: